 apptainer --help

 Apptainer is compatible with Docker images.
-Docker Hub is a cloud-based platform and registry service provided by Docker.
-It serves as a central repository for container images, making it easy for developers to share, distribute, and collaborate on containerized applications and services.
-Image hosted on the hub can be easily downloaded with the docker:// URL as reference.
+Docker Hub is a cloud-based platform and registry service provided by Docker, serving as a central repository for container images.
+It allows developers to easily share, distribute, and collaborate on containerized applications and services.

 apptainer pull pytorch_2.0.1.sif docker://pytorch/pytorch:2.0.1-cuda11.7-cudnn8-runtime